 Drink plenty of water and fruit juices to avoid dehydration.
 You can take various syrups to soothe a sore throat, and acetaminophen to control fever.
 Children should not be given acetylsalicylic acid* (ASA) when treating mononucleosis because of the possibility of Reye's syndrome, a dangerous brain inflammation.

 Rare and severe symptoms, like a massively enlarged spleen or swelling of the airway to the lungs, are treated with corticosteroids to reduce inflammation.
-Ruptured spleens must be removed in an emergency operation.
+Ruptured spleens must be repaired or removed in an emergency operation.

 There's little you can do to avoid mononucleosis, except not kissing people who've been diagnosed with the disease.
 Most carriers have no symptoms, and therefore aren't diagnosed.
 If you're an adult, chances are you've already had it without knowing it and are now largely immune from re-infection.